Xtra-Computing/NIID-Bench/README.md

 ## Updates on NIID-Bench
+We build a [leaderboard](https://niidbench.xtra.science) to enable researchers to test their own FL algorithms in our non-IID data partitioning framework.
+Welcome to submit your code and results in our [website](https://niidbench.xtra.science)!

 Implement `partition.py` to divide tabular datasets (csv format) into multiple files using our non-IID partitioning strategies.
 Column `Class` in the header is recognized as label.
 See an running example in `partition_to_file.sh`.
 The example dataset is [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 To adapt to your own tabular dataset in ​``partition.py``, you need the following steps: